 As part of the arrangement, the Germans would support the Mexicans in regaining the territory they’d lost in the Mexican-American War—Texas, New Mexico and Arizona.
 Additionally, Germany wanted Mexico to help convince Japan to come over to its side in the conflict.

 The British gave President Wilson the Zimmermann telegram on February 24, and on March 1 the American press reported on its existence.
-The American public was outraged by the news of the Zimmermann telegram and it, along with Germany’s resumption of submarine attacks, helped lead to the United States to join the war.
+The American public was outraged by the news of the Zimmermann telegram and it, along with Germany’s resumption of submarine attacks, helped lead to the United States joining the war.

 America Declares War on Germany

 On April 2, 1917, Wilson went before a special joint session of Congress and asked for a declaration of war against Germany, stating: “The world must be made safe for democracy.”

 Among the dissenters was Rep. Jeannette Rankin of Montana, the first woman in Congress.
 It was only the fourth time Congress had declared war; the others were the War of 1812, the Mexican-American War and the Spanish-American War of 1898.

 In early 1917, the U.S. Army had just 133,000 members.
 That May, Congress passed the Selective Service Act, which reinstated the draft for the first time since the Civil War and led to some 2.8 million men being inducted into the U.S. military by the end of the Great War.
 Around 2 million more Americans voluntarily served in the armed forces during the conflict.

 The first U.S. infantry troops arrived on the European continent in June 1917; in October, the first American soldiers entered combat in France.
 That December, America declared war against Austria-Hungary (America never was formally at war with the Ottoman Empire or Bulgaria).

 When the war concluded in November 1918, with a victory for the Allies, more than 2 million U.S. troops had served at the Western Front in Europe, and more than 50,000 of them died.